ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 {{site.data.keyword.powerSysFull}} is a Power Systems offering.
 The Power Systems Virtual Servers are located in the IBM data centers, distinct from the IBM Cloud servers with separate networks and direct-attached storage.
 The environment is in its own pod and the internal networks are fenced but offer connectivity options to meet customer requirements.
 This infrastructure design enables {{site.data.keyword.powerSys_notm}} to maintain key enterprise software certification and support as the {{site.data.keyword.powerSys_notm}} architecture is identical to certified on-premises infrastructure.
 The virtual servers, also known as logical partitions (LPAR), run on IBM Power Systems hardware with the PowerVM hypervisor.
 {: shortdesc}

-With the {{site.data.keyword.powerSys_notm}} service, you can quickly create and deploy one or more virtual servers (that are running either the AIX, IBM i, or Linux operating systems).
+With the {{site.data.keyword.powerSys_notm}}, you can quickly create and deploy one or more virtual servers (that are running either the AIX, IBM i, or Linux operating systems).
 After you provision the {{site.data.keyword.powerSys_notm}}, you get access to infrastructure and physical computing resources without the need to manage or operate them.
 However, you must manage the operating system and the software applications and data.
 The following graphic represents a responsibility assignment (RACI) matrix for Power Systems Virtual Servers:

 ![Power Systems Virtual Server responsibility assignment matrix](./images/RACI_matrix.png "Power Systems Virtual Server responsibility assignment matrix"){: caption="Figure 1.
 Power Systems Virtual Server responsibility assignment matrix" caption-side="bottom"}

 ## Key features
 {: #key-features}

-The following are some of the key features for the {{site.data.keyword.powerSys_notm}} service.
+The following are some of the key features for the {{site.data.keyword.powerSys_notm}}.

 ### Straightforward billing
 {: #straightforward-billing}

-The {{site.data.keyword.powerSys_notm}} service uses a monthly billing rate that includes the licenses for the AIX and IBM i operating systems.
+{{site.data.keyword.powerSys_notm}} uses a monthly billing rate that includes the licenses for the AIX and IBM i operating systems.
 The monthly billing rate is pro-rated by the hour based on the resources that are deployed to the {{site.data.keyword.powerSys_notm}} instance for the month.
 When you create the {{site.data.keyword.powerSys_notm}} instance, you can see the total cost for your configuration based on the options that you specify.
 You can quickly identify what configuration options provide you with the best value for your business needs.
 For more information, see [Pricing](/docs/power-iaas?topic=power-iaas-pricing-virtual-server#pricing-virtual-server).

-The {{site.data.keyword.powerSys_notm}} service does not provide Linux stock images.
+{{site.data.keyword.powerSys_notm}} does not provide Linux stock images.
 You must bring your own Linux image (OVA format) and subscription.
 SLES and RHEL OVA images are supported.
 [Learn more](/docs/power-iaas?topic=power-iaas-using-linux)
 {: note}

 ### Infrastructure customization